zarf-dev/proposals/0048-schema-update-process/README.md

 Since functions in Zarf will all move to newer API versions, newer API versions must still be able to track removed fields to remain backwards compatible.
 However, we do not want new packages to be created using these fields.
 This will be achieved using custom fields and yaml marshalers.

 Below is an example of this implementation.
-This example allows `dataInjections` to be marshaled and unmarshaled properly. `dataInjections` is a private field so it will not be set in the schema, since Zarf validates against the schema on create users will be unable to create packages with `dataInjections` set.
+This example allows `dataInjections` to be marshaled and unmarshaled properly. `dataInjections` is a private field so it will not be included in the schema.
+Zarf validates against the schema on create so users will be unable to create packages with `dataInjections` set.
 Likewise, since `dataInjections` is a private field, SDK users will not be able to set it directly.

 ```go
 // ZarfComponent is the primary functional grouping of assets to deploy by Zarf.